 It is formulated to be Silicone-free + ammonia-free and lasts up to 4 weeks!

 A gloss like this will also help extend the life of your new dark color while also instantly boosting vibrancy and shine.

 Invest In Color Maintenance Products

 Swap out your blonde maintenance products with some brunette maintenance products.

 You will want to invest in sulfate-free, color-conserving shampoo to your routine.
 Still recommends products with low pH to keep hair cuticles safely shut, so color molecules aren’t released.

 To keep your hair at its best, use hydrating products that will help keep it moisturized.

 I would also suggest you purchase a color depositing conditioner if you have very porous hair or hard water.
-This will deposit color onto your hair, which will prevent fade and make it always look its best.
+This will deposit color onto your hair, preventing fade and making it always look its best.

-I feel like it is crucial to have a color depositing conditioner on hand at all times so I am going to suggest a few of the ones I have used!
+I feel like it is crucial to have a color depositing conditioner on hand at all times, so I will suggest a few of the ones I have used!